adofai07/chess-game/README.md

 ## Rules

 Each player submits a string consisting of `p`, `n`, `b`, `r`, `q`, `k`.
 Each of the characters correspond to the chess pieces pawn, knight, bishop, rook, queen, and king.
 Then a chess game is started, and stockfish will play the best move automatically for you.
-But, there is one and only constraint: **you can only move the piece corresponding to the character**.
-If you can't move the piece for whatever reason, you move the piece corresponding to the next piece in the string.
+However, there is one and only constraint: **you can only move the piece corresponding to the character in the string**.
+If you can't move the piece for whatever reason, you move the piece corresponding to the next character in the string.
 The string is repeated over and over until the game ends.

 For example, if your string is `pnbqkr`, stockfish will move a pawn on the 1st move, a knight on the 2nd move, a bishop on the 3rd move, and so on.

 * Castling is considered a king move.
+* The length of the string has no limit; However, it should contain at least one of every character.

 ## Running the game